-8. In order to satisfy the Examiners, candidates must achieve a pass mark in all four sections of the Examination.

-Supplementary regulations.
-9. The Faculty Board shall have power to issue supplementary regulations determining the scope and manner of assessment of the examination, and shall be empowered to amend such supplementary regulations from time to time as they may think fit, due care being taken that sufficient notice is given of any change.
+- 8. In order to satisfy the Examiners, candidates must achieve a pass mark in all four sections of the Examination. - 9.
+The Faculty Board shall have power to issue supplementary regulations determining the scope supplementary and manner of assessment of the examination, and shall be empowered to amend such supplementary regulations. regulations from time to time as they may think fit, due care being taken that sufficient notice is given of any change.

-10. The Faculty Board shall nominate for each academic year such number of Examiners and

-Assessors as they may deem sufficient, including a resident member of the Senate as Chair of Examiners,
+10. The Faculty Board shall nominate for each academic year such number of Examiners and Examiners and Assessors as they may deem sufficient, including a resident member of the Senate as Chair of Examiners, and a Specialist External Examiner.

-Class-list.

-11. The names of the candidates who have satisfied the Examiners shall be arranged in alphabetical order in a single class.
+- 11. The names of the candidates who have satisfied the Examiners shall be arranged in alphabetical class-list. order in a single class.
 A mark of distinction shall be affixed to the names of those students whose work is considered by the Examiners to be of special merit.
-The Chair of Examiners shall communicate the marks of all candidates to the Registrary.

-12. While studying in the University for the M.Mus.
-Examination, a candidate shall pay the appropriate University Composition Fee for each term of such study.

-13. A student who has satisfactorily completed the course and has satisfied the Examiners in the M.Mus.
-Examination shall be entitled to proceed to the degree of M.Mus.

-14. A student who has taken the M.Mus.
-Examination shall not be entitled to count any part of the period during which he or she has been a candidate for that examination towards a course of research for the degree of Ph.D., or M.Litt.
+The Chair of Examiners shall communicate the marks of all candidates to the Registrary. - 12.
+While studying in the University for the M.Mus.
+Examination, a candidate shall pay the Fee. appropriate University Composition Fee for each term of such study. - 13.
+A student who has satisfactorily completed the course and has satisfied the Examiners in the M.Mus.
+Examination shall be entitled to proceed to the degree of M.Mus. - 14.
+A student who has taken the M.Mus.
+Examination shall not be entitled to count any part of the Relation to period during which they have been a candidate for that examination towards a course of research for research. the degree of Ph.D., or M.Litt.

-Fee.

-Relation to courses of research.

-DEGREES IN MUSIC